Deestar/Deestar/README.md

 ### <div align="center">Hey There😇, My Name is Afuwape Doyinsola, I am a Freelance Web Developer💪</div>
 - 💯 I currently work with PHP/MYSQL JAVASCRIPT REACTJS
 - 🤝   I am available for any collaboration, I love contributing to projects
-- 🌱 I’m currently learning Reactjs and its component
+- 🌱 I’m currently learning Laravel and Complex Sql
 - 🔭 I’m currently working on a social site.
 - ❤️ I'm always eager to learn and passionate about growth.